Bernardo-MG/docs-maven-skin/src/site/markdown/metadata.md

 </custom>
 ```

-If the *twitterSite* element is missing then the metadata block won't be added to the page.
-If any other element is missing then the corresponding field won't be added.

 ### Titles

-The title shown in these blocks is the same one that is generated automatically for each Maven Site page, and so will change from page to page.
+The social network metadata requires a title.
+This will be the one generated automatically for each Maven Site page, and will change from page to page.

 [site-xml-metadata]: ./custom_site_descriptor.html#metadata